Allo Pricing Explained: Plans, Costs, and Features

 For growing teams, Ringover’s Business plan starts from £32 per user per month annually, or £47 per user per month on monthly billing, excluding taxes.
 This tier adds local or mobile numbers from 65 countries, text message campaigns, CRM, ATS and helpdesk integrations, advanced IVR, analytics and coaching, and the Power Dialler.
 For UK teams that need predictable budgeting, this kind of published GBP pricing is useful.
 It makes it easier to compare monthly spend, understand which features are included, and decide whether a plan can support the business as call volumes increase.

 International calling is another area where Ringover can be attractive.
 Its pricing page states that unlimited calls to more than 110 landline and mobile destinations are included under the applicable unlimited call plan, subject to conditions [6].
-For sales teams, recruiters, and support teams that call clients, candidates, suppliers, or offices outside the UK, that can be more predictable than platforms that treat international calling as a paid add-on.
+For sales teams, recruiters, and support teams that call clients, candidates, suppliers, or offices outside the UK, that can be more predictable than platforms that treat international calling as pay-per-use.

 Ringover also brings stronger outbound calling tools into the comparison.
 Its Power Dialler page explains that users can import number lists, collect numbers from websites, push data from a CRM, access advanced analytics, use virtual numbers in 65 countries, monitor calls, and integrate with CRMs such as Pipedrive, Salesforce, and HubSpot.
 It also states that the Power Dialler is included in the Advanced plan starting at £39 per user per month, with calls billed according to Ringover’s standard unlimited call plan [7].
 For teams running outbound sales, recruitment outreach, renewals, or customer follow-up campaigns, that is a practical advantage.